uulm-smart-sensing/documentation/Readme.md

 ## User Manual

-The User Manual is a guide to help users use the project effectively.
+The User Manual is a guide to help users use the library and demo app effectively.
 It contains important information on the following topics:

 1. Library: Here you will find instructions on how to install the library.
 You will learn what functions and possibilities the library offers and how to use it.